We've asked the Encampment Cadre to share what they wish they would have known at their student encampment.

 Remember that the staff isn't tough on you because you are a bad cadet.
 They want you to be the best that you can be and they expect a high standard.

-To save yourself time, learn drill well enough to pass up to the Achievement 3 drill tes.
+To save yourself time, learn drill well enough to pass up to the Achievement 3 drill test.

 Make sure you're always checking on your wingman.
-Know if they have a medical problem you'll need to look out for and know when they need help.
+Know how to look out for them, and get them help from a staff member if needed.

 Find out your squadron staff's ranks before hand.
 (Check out the Meet the Team! section of this website.)